City-of-Helsinki/kerrokantasi-citybikes/README.md

 # kerrokantasi-citybikes

-See demo at http://dev.mapdon.com/ksv/demo.html that uses http://dev.mapdon.com/ksv/plugin-inlined.html in an iframe through postmessages
+To use the map as a iframe plugin, inlcude the plugin-inline.html along with mapmarkers and fonts folders in your project.
+See demo at http://dev.mapdon.com/ksv/demo.html how the main frame and plugin communicate through postmessages.